atharva-vyas/youtube-music-desktop/README.md

 # youtube-music-desktop
-Simple YouTube Music Player with local Music Streaming Capabilites
+Simple YouTube Music Player with local Music Streaming Capability

 How to Use:-
 1) Change your temp folder directory in config.txt